 Where it began

-Social housing in this country dates back as far as the late 19th century, but the 1919 Housing and Planning Act saw the government embark on the first comprehensive plan to build social housing.
-Led by councils, this was the foundation of a large-scale programme of building that stretched through to the latter half of the 20th century.
+Social housing in this country dates back to the late 19th century, but the 1919 Housing and Planning Act saw the government embark on the first comprehensive plan to build social housing.
+Led by councils, this plan was the foundation of a large-scale building programme that stretched through to the latter half of the 20th century.

-After the second world war, governments were faced with the persistent problem of private rented slums, the destruction of war, and the need to house returning soldiers.
+Post-war governments faced the persistent problem of privately rented slums, the destruction of war, and the need to house returning soldiers.
 They set out an even bigger vision for social housing.
-Post-war governments of differing parties carried out programmes of social housebuilding that provided the stability of long-term tenancies at low rents to millions of ordinary people.
+Various political parties carried out social housebuilding programmes that provided millions of ordinary people with the stability of long-term tenancies at affordable rents.

 Pictured: The Braunstone Estate, Leicester, England (with 1930s built social housing) c.1960